webix-hub/docs/data/api/refs/datacollection.md

 - api/link/datacollection_rules_config.md - set of validation rules for the component
 - api/link/datacollection_save_config.md - defines URLs for data saving
 - api/link/datacollection_scheme_config.md - defines schemes for data processing
-- api/link/datacollection_url_config.md - the URL the component will use to load data after its initialization }}
+- api/link/datacollection_url_config.md - the URL which the component will use to load data after its initialization }}